It’s still January and there’s plenty of time to put those great new year resolutions about taking more exercise into practice.

 How Christine lost 12 kgs in two months

 Christine, a patient already working with Cathy, noted that ‘having someone to work with who is highly skilled helped me to adopt an activity regime which helped me to lose 12 kgs in two months.
-Not only did I mange to improve my health but I feel that I now have the ability to continue being active on my own.’
+Not only did I manage to improve my health but I feel that I now have the ability to continue being active on my own.’

 The local exercise coordinators have completed a national training course designed by the Irish College of GPS, the HSE and the Institute of Leisure and Amenity Management.